walbourn/directx-sdk-samples/DirectXTex/ReadMe.txt

 readers and writers since these image file formats are commonly used for texture content processing pipelines, but are not currently supported by a built-in WIC codec.

-The source is written for Visual Studio 2013 or 2015.
-It is recommended that you make use of VS 2013 Update 5 or VS 2015 Update 3 and Windows 7 Service Pack 1 or later.
+This code is designed to build with Visual Studio 2013 Update 5, Visual Studio 2015 Update 3, or Visual Studio 2017.
+It is recommended that you make use of VS 2015 Update 3, Windows Tools 1.4.1, and the Windows 10 Anniversary Update SDK (14393) or VS 2017 with the Windows 10 Fall Creators Update SDK (16299).

 DirectXTex\
     This contains the DirectXTex library.
 This includes a full-featured DDS reader and writer